jeffswenson/sanity/BENCHMARK.md

 # Benchmarks

-Sanity's benchmarks were designed to compare the performance of sanity with the performance of `text/html`.
-It's difficult fairly compare sanity to `text/html` because their performance penalties are asymteric.
+Sanity's benchmarks were designed to compare the performance of Sanity to the performance of `text/html`.
+It is difficult fairly compare Sanity to `text/html` because their performance penalties are asymteric.

 `text/html` uses reflection when interacting with the template's model.
-Reflection in go is relatively slow, so the cost of most templates is driven by the number `{{ }}` blocks in the template.
-If a template contains no dynamic blocks, it compiles down to a single `io.Writer.Write` call and will outperform sanity.
+Reflection in Go is relatively slow, so the cost of most templates is driven by the number `{{ }}` blocks in the template.
+If a template contains no dynamic blocks, it compiles down to a single `io.Writer.Write` call and will outperform Sanity.

-The internal design of sanity was driven by a desire to minimize the number of allocations required to build a node tree, but even so every sanity tag requires exactly one allocation and benchmarking sanity is effectively benchmarking the go allocator and garbage collection.
-So the cost of rendering a sanity view directly tracks the number of tags rendered.
-But one allocation is much faster than one `{{ }}` block in a template, so most sanity views will out perform an equivalent `text/html` template.
+The internal design of Sanity was driven by a desire to minimize the number of allocations required to build a node tree, but even so every Sanity tag requires exactly one allocation and benchmarking Sanity is effectively benchmarking the Go allocator and garbage collector.
+So the cost of rendering a Sanity view directly tracks the number of tags rendered.
+But one allocation is much faster than one `{{ }}` block in a template, so most Sanity views will out perform an equivalent `text/html` template.

 ## Micro Benchmarks

 `internal/benchmark` contains micro benchmarks.
-Rendering a list with 1k elements requires 145us using sanity and 803us using `text/html`.
+Rendering a list with 1k elements requires 145us using Sanity and 803us using `text/html`.

 ```
 goos: linux